gbti-network/better-category-manager/readme.txt

 = Credits =

-This plugin is developed and maintained by [GBTI Labs](https://gbti.network/).
+This plugin is developed and maintained by the [GBTI Network](https://gbti.network/).